How to Download YouTube Shorts on Any Device

 Can I download YouTube Shorts without an app?

 Yes.
 ReelGrab works entirely in your browser — no app install needed.
-Open the site, paste the Short's link, and download the video or audio directly.
+Open the site, paste the Short's link, and download the audio as MP3 with a transcript.
+For the video file itself, use one of the video-capable methods in this guide.

 How do I download YouTube Shorts as MP3?